Role Detection in Bicycle-Sharing Networks Using Multilayer Stochastic Block Models: Appendix

-Suppose that we are given a network that is generated by our time-dependent discrete-membership stochastic block model (TDD-SBM).
-We prove that the expected value of the total degree (i.e., the sum of the in-degree and the out-degree) of a node is the same as the total degree of the node in the observed data.
+Suppose that we generate a network from the MLE of our time-dependent discrete-membership stochastic block model (TDD-SBM).
+We prove that the expected value of the degree of a node (i.e., the sum of its in-degree and out-degree over all time periods) is the same as the degree of the node in the observed data.
+That is, we prove that $\sum_{j}\sum_{t=0}^{23} \left(\mu_{ijt} + \mu_{jit}\right) = k_i=\sum_j \sum_{t=0}^{23} A_{ijt}$.